 Rurality definition Definition description Rural-Urban Density Typology (Isserman, 2005) "Rural county: (1) The county's population density is less than 500 people per square mile, and (2) 90 percent of the county population is in rural areas or the county has no urban area with a population of 10,000 or more.
 The density requirement is the same used to distinguish urban and rural census blocks, and the urban area threshold mimics the urban cluster requirement that defines micropolitan core areas.
 The 90 percent requirement screens out low-density counties with substantial urban populations, but it has no official precedent or standing.
-Urban county: (1) The county's population density is at least 500 people per square mile, (2) 90 percent of the county population lives in urban areas, and (3) the county's population.
+Urban county: (1) The county's population density is at least 500 people per square mile, (2) 90 percent of the county population lives in urban areas, and (3) the county's population in urbanized areas is at least 50,000 or 90 percent of the county population.
 The density and the 90 percent requirement serve as above, and 50,000 is the urbanized area threshold for the nucleus of a metropolitan county.
 The second part of the third criterion is only necessary because independent Virginia cities are treated as counties statistically; it designates as urban counties some independent cities that have fewer than 50,000 residents but are entirely or almost entirely within larger urbanized areas that spill over their borders.
 Mixed rural county: (1) The county meets neither the urban nor the rural county criteria, and (2) its population density is less than 320 people per square mile.
 That density is two acres per person; it has no official standing but seems reasonable.
 Mixed urban county: (1) The county meets neither the urban nor the rural county criteria, and (2) its population density is at least 320 people per square mile.
-Thus, mixed urban counties are almost two-thirds of the way from no population to the urban density threshold of 500 people per LISDA ERS Rural Urban square mile." (p.
-475) Metropolitan counties Continuum Code 1.
-Counties in metro areas of 1 million population or more 2.
-Counties in metro areas of 250,000 to 1 million population 3.
-Counties in metro areas of fewer than 250,000 population Nonmetropolitan counties 2.
-Urban population of 20,000 or more, adjacent to a metro area 3.
-Urban population of 2 500 to 19 999, adjacent to a metro area 4.
-Urban population of 2,500 to 19,999, not adjacent to a metro area 5.
-Completely rural or less than 2,500 urban population, adjacent to a metro area Completely rural or less than 2,500 urban population, not adjacent to a metro area (USDA, 2013).
+Thus, mixed urban counties are almost two-thirds of the way from no population to the urban density threshold of 500 people per square mile.
+Thus, mixed urban counties are almost two-thirds of the way from no population to the urban counties are almost two-thirds of the way from no population to the urban density USDA ERS Rural Urban square mile." (p.
+475) Metropolitan counties Continuum Code Counties in metro areas of 1 million population or more Counties in metro areas of 250,000 to 1 million population Counties in metro areas of fewer than 250,000 population Counties in metro areas of fewer than 250,000 population Nonmetropolitan counties Urban population of 20,000 or more, adjacent to a metro area Urban population of 20,000 or more, not adjacent to a metro area Urban population of 2,500 to 19,999, adjacent to a metro area Urban population of 2,500 to 19,999, not adjacent to a metro area Completely rural or less than 2,500 urban population, adjacent to a metro area Completely rural or less than 2,500 urban population, not adjacent to a metro area